Original Research Article

-- The full names, institutional addresses, and e-mail addresses for all authors must be included on the title page.
+- The full names, institutional addresses, and e-mail addresses of all authors must be included on the title page.
 The corresponding author should be clearly indicated.

 The abstract of the manuscript should not exceed 350 words and must be structured into Introduction, Methods, Results, and Conclusion followed by 5 keywords.
-Abstract should be in Times New Roman and Italic with font size 11.
+The abstract should be in Times New Roman and Italic with font size 11.

 The introduction section should contain the following: